Walter Richard Miles: Wesleyan College/Carnegie Institution (1914–1922)

 While at the Carnegie Nutrition Laboratory, Miles was inspired by Dodge's work and conducted a host of important research on the psychological effects of low and moderate dose alcohol.
 Miles created various apparatuses to test the effects of alcohol including the pursuit pendulum to measure eye motion and response times of intoxicated subjects.
 Psychologist C. James Goodwin reviewed Miles' work on alcohol research in a 2014 publication in the History of Psychology journal.
 Goodwin noted that Miles published several papers and technical reports on this work.

 However, most notably Miles compiled a 298-page monograph in 1924 detailing five sets of studies that spanned over 10 years.
 He first examined the effects of moderate doses of alcohol (i.e., 14%–22% by weight) on behavior and demonstrated that this impairs motor skills.
 Specifically, he gave five male participants moderate doses of alcohol and demonstrated that alcohol reduces typing efficiency, finger movement speed, and horizontal eye movement speed.
 Miles came up with a novel method of disguising placebo beverages in this study that is still used today: wiping the rim of the glass with alcohol.
 In the second study, Miles used similar methodology as the first study with the exception of giving participants alcohol after eating a full meal to see if food diluted the effects of alcohol.
 It reduced adverse effects, but still impair performance.
 In the third study, Miles collaborated with T. M. Carpenter to examine the effects of alcohol administered via rectal injection during sleep.
 Rectal injection of either alcohol or a saline solution was used to ensure the participant did not know if he was being administered alcohol or a placebo, and because it was believed that alcohol would be absorbed more quickly into the bloodstream than by oral administration.
 In the fourth study, Miles examined the effects of low dose alcohol on behavior by conducting a series of studies of two years with a 36-year-old male.
 This study lead to the fifth set of studies that further examined low dose alcohol using 8 subjects between the ages of 22 and 52.
-Collectively, this work gained Miles notoriety in the alcohol field and he became in expert in the field.